Your choice of online store name can have a big impact on your sales.

 Online business name generator tools are great to use as a starting point if you don’t have any ideas or if you’ve hit a creative block.
 Remember, these aren’t the only places to find ideas—there are other ways to get inspiration in your everyday life.

 Here are some brainstorming tips to find your business name:

-- Research what’s already out there.
 Not only will this help you understand what’s not available, but you can also list the business names that you like to see if that sparks any of your own ideas.
-Check out your competition and browse marketplaces like Exchange.
+Check out your competition by running a competitive analysis.

-- Think outside the box.
-When you brainstorm ideas, one of the most important rules to keep in mind is that there are no bad ideas.
+When you brainstorm, one of the most important rules to keep in mind is that there are no bad ideas.
 It’s OK to come up with some wacky ecommerce store names, because you never know what feasible ideas may come out of them.
 If you start big, you’ll have more to work with when you narrow your focus later.